Paškal Buconjić: Custos of the Franciscan Custody of Herzegovina

 After several requests to return to Herzegovina, Buconjić's appeals were accepted.
 He lectured in Rome until 20 December 1866, when he returned to the Franciscan friary in Široki Brijeg to teach dogma and morals.
-In 1871 he gained the highest Franciscan academic title of jubilee lecturer.
-The Custody's administration decided already in 1865 to establish new parishes, including the one in Buconjić's home village Drinovci.
-Buconjić helped them to find a lot for the construction of a new parochial residence.
-In 1871 Drinovci became at first a chaplaincy, while Buconjić was named its chaplain, and in 1873 it was elevated to the status of a parish, with Buconjić as its first parish priest.
-While in Drinovci, Buconjić finished the construction of the parochial residence and helped constructing a parochial church.
+In 1871, he gained the highest Franciscan academic title of jubilee lecturer.
+The Custody's administration decided already in 1865 to establish new parishes, including the one in Buconjić's home village, Drinovci.
+Buconjić helped them find a lot to construct a new parochial residence.
+In 1871, Drinovci became at first a chaplaincy, while Buconjić was named its chaplain, and in 1873, it was elevated to the status of a parish, with Buconjić as its first parish priest.
+While in Drinovci, Buconjić finished the construction of the parochial residence and helped to construct a parochial church.
 Buconjić was elected Custos of the Franciscan Custody of Herzegovina on 31 May 1874 for a three-year term.

 Herzegovina uprising

-In April 1875, during the turmoil between Christians and the Ottoman authorities in Herzegovina, Austrian-Hungarian Emperor Franz Joseph visited neighboring Dalmatia, where he received two Franciscan delegations in Imotski on 24 April and in Vrgorac the next day.
+In April 1875, during the turmoil between Christians and the Ottoman authorities in Herzegovina, Austrian-Hungarian Emperor Franz Joseph visited neighbouring Dalmatia, where he received two Franciscan delegations in Imotski on 24 April and in Vrgorac the next day.
 Buconjić led the delegation of nine Franciscans in Imotski and presented the emperor with a memorandum about the hardships of Christians in Herzegovina.
 On that occasion, the emperor decorated him with the Commander's Star of the Order of Franz Joseph.
 The Ottoman authorities viewed this as an act of treason, and Friar Petar Bakula learned of their intentions to kill Buconjić and two other friars, Anđeo Ćurić and Lovro Karaula.
-Buconjić became suspicious to the Ottoman authorities and for safety, he decided to move his residence from Široki Brijeg to the Franciscan friary in Humac near Ljubuški, so he can be closer to Dalmatia for escape.
+Buconjić became suspicious of the Ottoman authorities, and for safety, he decided to move his residence from Široki Brijeg to the Franciscan friary in Humac near Ljubuški, so he could be closer to Dalmatia for escape.
 Karaula was eventually murdered on 20 July 1875.

 In June 1875, Christians started the Herzegovina uprising; Catholics of Gabela, led by Ivan Musić—who was Kraljević's nephew—were the first to rebel.
-The Ottoman authorities asked Kraljević to help them to pacify the rebels but this bid failed and the Ottoman authorities allowed foreign powers to find a peaceful solution.
+The Ottoman authorities asked Kraljević to help them to pacify the rebels, but this bid failed, and the Ottoman authorities allowed foreign powers to find a peaceful solution.
 The representatives of the United Kingdom, Germany, Russia, Austria-Hungary, Italy and France arrived in Mostar.
 Buconjić issued a booklet in Italian called "The Main Reasons for the Uprising of the Christian Population in Herzegovina" and gave it to six foreign consuls.
-In this booklet, Buconjić stated high taxes were the main factor in the uprising.
+In this booklet, Buconjić stated that high taxes were the main factor in the uprising.